 A big challenge for many is finding the right doctor for proper thyroid support.
 We are usually referred to an endocrinologist but shockingly endocrinologist specializes in diabetes and knows little about diagnosing and treating the thyroid.
 This leaves you using a doctor that knows just as little as you do.

 3. A Shortage Of Endocrinologist

-Endocrinologist does not only manage thyroid conditions they also treat patients with diabetes, reproductive issues, menopause, growth hormone deficiencies and much more.
-This leaves us with a shortage of endocrinologist and is why it usually takes a couple of months to get an appointment.
+Endocrinologist does not only manage thyroid conditions they also treat patients with diabetes, reproductive issues, menopause, growth hormone deficiencies, and much more.
+This leaves us with a shortage of endocrinologists and is why it usually takes a couple of months to get an appointment.
 Even when you do see the doctor they usually focus on treating everything, but your thyroid which leaves many people still feeling symptoms.

 4. Coping With Fatigue

 The most common symptom of thyroid patients whether you are hypothyroid or hyperthyroid is extreme fatigue.
 This can be so immobilizing and more sleep often doesn’t help at all.
 You can sleep for eight hours and wake up and still feel exhausted.
 This symptom is more common in hypothyroidism, but those that have hyperthyroidism also get this because they don’t sleep enough from insomnia.